DATE: Saturday, May 9, 2020

 Every Spring the Quakertown Borough Police Department, along with the Richland Township Police Department and the Lions Club, hold a bicycle rodeo in the Quakertown Community Pool parking lot.
 Kids between the ages of 6 and 12 can take part in a bicycle safety obstacle course.
 Medals are given to the top bicyclists in each age group. . . and new bikes are normally given away!

-The Quakertown Bike Rodeo is an event held for children between the ages of 6 and 12.
+The Quakertown Bike Rodeo is an event held for children between the ages of 6 and 12 years old.
 It is held annually on the second Saturday of May.

 Prior to participating in the event, the children’s bicycles are inspected for safety.
 During the event, participants are tested in bicycle safety skills and knowledge.
 Skills are tested through six courses; Circling, Serpentine, Balance, Maneuvering, Steering, and Braking.
-There is an additional ten question quiz to test children’s knowledge.
+There is an additional ten question quiz to test the participant’s knowledge.

 At the conclusion of the event there will be a bicycle drawing, hand outs, and refreshments for all participants.